Probation/Dismissal

 Undergraduate students taking summer classes should be aware that ANY course, or any combination of courses, constitutes a full semester's work in terms of academic standards.
 The student at highest risk is one who, at the beginning of summer classes, is:

-• "readmitted on probation"; or
+• "readmitted on Academic Warning"; or

 Under certain circumstances, taking a single course could appropriately cause a student to be academically dismissed from the University, particularly if the student receives a grade below C.